Gwlanbzh/Virtual-File-System/FS-structure.md

 ## Definitions.

-The "blocks" we will be talking about are 512 o large.
+The "blocks" we will be talking about are 512 octets large.

 ## 1. The sectors.